Aromaticity: Characteristics of aromatic (aryl) compounds

-Aromatic molecules are able to interact with each other in so-called π-π stacking: The π systems form two parallel rings overlap in a "face-to-face" orientation.
-Aromatic molecules are also able to interact with each other in an "edge-to-face" orientation: The slight positive charge of the substituents on the ring atoms of one molecule are attracted to the slight negative charge of the aromatic system on another molecule.
+Aromatic molecules can interact with each other in so-called π-π stacking: The π systems form two parallel rings overlap in a "face-to-face" orientation.
+Aromatic molecules can also interact with each other in an "edge-to-face" orientation: The slight positive charge of the substituents on the ring atoms of one molecule are attracted to the slight negative charge of the aromatic system on another molecule.

 Planar monocyclic molecules containing 4n π electrons are called antiaromatic and are, in general, destabilized.
 Molecules that could be antiaromatic will tend to alter their electronic or conformational structure to avoid this situation, thereby becoming non-aromatic.
 For example, cyclooctatetraene (COT) distorts itself out of planarity, breaking π overlap between adjacent double bonds.
 Relatively recently, cyclobutadiene was discovered to adopt an asymmetric, rectangular configuration in which single and double bonds indeed alternate; there is no resonance and the single bonds are markedly longer than the double bonds, reducing unfavorable p-orbital overlap.
 This reduction of symmetry lifts the degeneracy of the two formerly non-bonding molecular orbitals, which by Hund's rule forces the two unpaired electrons into a new, weakly bonding orbital (and also creates a weakly antibonding orbital).
 Hence, cyclobutadiene is non-aromatic; the strain of the asymmetric configuration outweighs the anti-aromatic destabilization that would afflict the symmetric, square configuration.

 Importance of aromatic compounds

 Aromatic compounds play key roles in the biochemistry of all living things.
 The four aromatic amino acids histidine, phenylalanine, tryptophan, and tyrosine each serve as one of the 20 basic building-blocks of proteins.
 Further, all 5 nucleotide bases (adenine, thymine, cytosine, guanine, and uracil) that make up the sequence of the genetic code in DNA and RNA are aromatic purines or pyrimidines.
 The molecule heme contains an aromatic system with 22 π electrons.
 Chlorophyll also has a similar aromatic system.

 Aromatic compounds are important in industry.
-Key aromatic hydrocarbons of commercial interest are benzene, toluene, ortho-xylene and para-xylene.
+Key aromatic hydrocarbons of commercial interest are benzene, toluene, ortho-xylene, and para-xylene.
 About 35 million tonnes are produced worldwide every year.
-They are extracted from complex mixtures obtained by the refining of oil or by distillation of coal tar, and are used to produce a range of important chemicals and polymers, including styrene, phenol, aniline, polyester and nylon.
+They are extracted from complex mixtures obtained by the refining of oil or by distillation of coal tar, and are used to produce a range of important chemicals and polymers, including styrene, phenol, aniline, polyester, and nylon.